Sign up to our Newsletter

 While many believe science degrees are more impressive than arts degrees, this is absolutely not the case!
 Most arts degrees are writing-intensive and develop skills that are relevant to law school, like reading comprehension and textual analysis.

-5. What Major Will Help Me Score Higher On The LSAT?
+5. What Major Will Help Me Score Higher on the LSAT?

 While no major is guaranteed to prepare you for the LSAT or help you score higher, statistics show linguistics and mathematics majors tend to score higher on the LSAT.
 Due to these majors scoring above average on the LSAT, they tend to have higher acceptance rates than other majors.